Minor Athlete Abuse Prevention Policy

 area or similar space must be observable and interruptible, except:

-change clothes or undress at Events or Facilities Under Partial or Full Jurisdiction of the
+change clothes or undress at Events or Facilities Under Partial or Full Jurisdiction of Organization.

 Use of any device’s (including a cell phone’s) recording capabilities, including voice recording, still